FOREX-Dollar extends recent gains, focus shifts to EU summit

 By Antoni Slodkowski

-TOKYO, June 25 (Reuters) - The safe-haven dollar edged higher against a basket of major currencies on Monday, extending last week’s hefty gains, as worries about the sputtering global economy and the euro zone debt crisis dampened the appetite for risk.
+TOKYO, June 25 (Reuters) - The safe-haven dollar edged higher against a basket of major currencies on Monday, extending last week’s hefty gains, as worries about the sputtering global economy and the euro zone debt crisis weighed on investor appetite for risk.

 The greenback strengthened versus the euro, shrugging off efforts by European officials to ease funding strains on the continent’s banking system, with markets cautiously awaiting the outcome of the European Union meeting on Thursday and Friday.

-Traders have piled back into the dollar after the Federal Reserve held off on aggressive quantitative easing last week and instead announced the continuation of its “Operation Twist”, which sells short-term bonds and buys longer-term securities.

-Mitul Kotecha, head of global foreign exchange strategy for Credit Agricole in Hong Kong, said markets will likely stay stuck in recent ranges ahead of the EU meeting, which will focus on debt mutualisation, fiscal and banking union and potential renegotiation of Greece’s bailout terms.
+Mitul Kotecha, head of global foreign exchange strategy for Credit Agricole in Hong Kong, said that markets will likely stay stuck in recent ranges ahead the meeting, which will focus on debt mutualisation, fiscal and banking union and potential renegotiation of Greece’s bailout terms.

-“Given the uncertainty ahead of the EU summit it is unlikely that the euro will break out of its current ranges,” he said.
+“Given the uncertainty ahead of the EU summit it is unilkely that the euro will break out of its current ranges,” he said.

-The common currency fell 0.4 percent to $1.2529 from 1.2563 seen late in New York.
-Traders said it was ensconced between solid buying interest from central banks at $1.2520 and large macro-fund sell orders emerging above 1.2600.
+The common currency fell 0.3 percent to $1.2536 from 1.2563 seen late in New York.
+Traders said it was ensconed between solid buying interest from central banks at $1.2520 and large macro-fund sell orders emerging above 1.2600.

 A break below key support at the 50 percent retracement of its June rally from 1.2288 to 1.2748 at 1.2520 could open up the way to a test of 1.2440, traders said.